LeoTorreblanca/GEO-hidden-geometry-framework/README.md

 ## 20. Scientific scope

-At its present stage, GEO should be understood as a developing mathematical and computational framework.
+At its present stage, GEO should be understood as a developing mathematical and computational framework centered on the **GEO Geometric Efficiency Law**, a closed five-stage transformation connecting conservation, effective-state geometrization, projective and harmonic organization, transport and spectral evaluation, and inverse reconstruction with closure testing.

-The framework provides:
+The framework supporting this law provides:

 - a conservative active/complementary state;
 - a canonical structural node;